 “I need to set some boundaries…If there are no edges, how do I know where I am?”

 “Everyday I go into the forest….
 I try to stay on familiar trails, but when I think of you I get turned around and I don’t know where I am anymore…..I forget”.
 Lessons from the Forest Part 1.

 Gradually I found my bearings, camaraderie among the other artists in residence and kind folks in the forest and in and town.
 Usually they would speak english for my benefit but somedays I would sit and listen and glean meaning from vocal tone, eye contact and body language.
-Some of my best conversations took place beyond language: a nod, a smile, a crinkling of the outside edge of the eyes or a soft tilt of the head, we came to a mutual understanding.
+Some of my best conversations took place beyond language: a nod, a smile, a crinkling eyes or a slight tilt of the head, we met eachother.

 One early afternoon the script for all four parts of Lessons from the Forest poured out of me.
 I’d almost given up.
 I was on my way to the beer garden when something made me turn around, return to the studio, to my computer Alex, and write.
 It all came out in one sitting, over two years ago and now as I write this it is almost finished.
 At the time I didn’t know the full meaning of the work and it’s been unfolding ever since.
 So I’ve been taking my time.
 Savoring the connections and the realization that despite my marital status, or my procreative choices, in looking to nature for lessons on survival and resilience I’ve learned that I am part of an ever expanding, poly-lingual, multi-species community, and I am not alone.